SALTR/saltr-as3-sdk/README.md

 - saltr.game.status - status classes representing warnings and error statuses withing library code;
 - saltr.game.utils - helper or utility classes;

-New packages supporting new gameplays and genres will be be added to saltr.game package.
+New packages supporting new gameplays and genres will be be added to <code>saltr.game</code> package.

 4. DOCUMENTATION